 December - Our congregation voted and accepted the name of Bethlehem.
 The congregation received as a gift from Sidney and Carolyn Grover (later Mansfield), a block of land in Section A, blocks 111 and 112, located on 8th Avenue North.

-October 24 - Was the groundbreaking ceremony for the Parish Hall Chapel at 8th Avenue North, East of Penman Road.
+October 24 - Was the groundbreaking ceremony for the First Sanctuary at 8th Avenue North, East of Penman Road.

 November 2 - A new wing was launched.
 It included one large classroom with restroom facilities and an office and additional seating capacity for 40 persons in the church proper.